-When I first heard about Female Suffrage, I thought it was a reference to the suffering of a woman.
-Well no, actually female Suffrage was a successful movement that resulted in women having a right to vote.
-This means, a woman has a right to an opinion on how the nation is being governed and power to steer the course of political discourse.
+When I first heard about Female Suffrage, I thought it meant suffering of a woman.
+I then learnt that female Suffrage was a successful movement that resulted in women having a right to vote.
+This means, a woman has a right to an opinion on how the nation is being governed and power to steer political discourse.

 Why am I ranting about suffrage now?
-Because, hey, the high horse of privilege seems to be empowering people to assume we are incapable of opinion formation or rather, we should not be having an opinion at all.
+Because, while we have earned the right to vote, people still assume we are incapable of forming opinions or rather, we should not be having an opinion at all.

 I do not know about you, but I have witnessed so many jaw-dropping moments of being ‘told’ and ‘explained to’ by members of the opposite sex.
-Apparently, there is a name to this phenomenon.
-It is called Mansplaining and I didn’t know I will find myself writing borderline psychotic stuff on this topic.
-But here is the first of the series :
+Apparently, there is a name to this phenomenon – Mansplaining.
+I didn’t know I will find myself writing borderline psychotic stuff on this topic.

 So here I am, trying to define this term …

 First, somebody is nice enough to offer you an opportunity to speak.
 Then they take the liberty to interrupt you mid-sentence.
 You are then told what opinion you should be having, by interpreting what you are trying to say in a way that is convenient to them.
 They are also chivalrous enough to communicate it to others.